A Magical Town called McGregor

 Explore the streets

-Stroll the town by foot and discover the details of what makes this town so special.
+Stroll the town on foot and discover the details of what makes this town so special.

 There’s so much more to see and do that’s worth discovering:

-Take a pottery class at Millstone: Get crafty with taking a workshop for potters, beginners, wood-firing enthusiasts and romantics alike that offers the opportunity to work with wood-fired kiln.
+- Take a pottery class at Millstone: Get crafty with taking a workshop for potters, beginners, wood-firing enthusiasts and romantics alike that offers the opportunity to work with the wood-fired kiln.

-Enjoy music at Wahnfried: A home where film, live and recorded music is presented in comfortable and elegant surroundings.
+- Enjoy music at Wahnfried: A home where film, live and recorded music are presented in comfortable and elegant surroundings.

 Getting there: It’s a two and a half drive along the N1 towards Robertson and a turnoff towards McGregor.

-What to expect: There’s so many wineries to discover in and around McGregor.
+What to expect: There are so many wineries to discover in and around McGregor.
 The weather is scorching; similar temperatures of the Karoo so it can get extremely hot in the town.
 They also have a Saturday Market not to be missed.

 Until the next adventure.